Atienn/CART315P1/README.md

 # CART315P

-Prototypes for CART315
+Prototype 1 for CART315

-Preferably play the protoype before taking a look at the playtest questions.
+Ideally, play the protoype before taking a look at the playtest questions.